-The white sand and pebble beaches found between Wadi Shab and Wadi Tiwi are great for water enthusiasts.
-The city of Sur makes for fantastic camping and fishing locations.
-It comes as no surprise that this area offers an amazing range of activities for nature and sea lovers; from turtle watching at Ras Al Hadd, to kite surfing on Masirah Island or visiting the traditional dhow yard of Sur, where Arabia’s ancient boats continue to be crafted by hand.
+The white sand and pebble beach found between Wadi Shab and Wadi Tiwi are great for water enthusiasts.
+The city of Sur, famed for its ship building, makes for fantastic camping and fishing locations.
+It should also come as no surprise that this area offers an amazing range of activities for nature and sea lovers; from turtle watching at Ras Al Hadd, to kite surfing on Masirah Island or visiting the traditional Dhow yard of Sur, where Arabia’s ancient style of boat continue to be crafted by hand.

 PLACES TO SEE

 Oman’s largest island can only be reached by ferry from Shannah and is a bird watcher's paradise as well as an important hatching site for a vast number of migrating sea turtles.
 It is also a great place to enjoy fishing, as well as many water sports such as kitesurfing and sailing due to the winds close to the shore.

 Al Jaylah/Shir Beehive Tombs